 This is backwards thinking.

-You can radically accept that abuse will be a recurring part of that relationship, or you can end the relationship, figure out why you were willing to tolerate abuse and make healthier relationship choices moving forward.
-The onus needs to be on the unstable person to learn how to manage or regulate their emotions, not the other way round.
-We can’t do the work for someone else.
+You can radically accept that abuse will be a recurring part of the relationship, or you can end the relationship, figure out why you were willing to tolerate abuse and make healthier relationship choices moving forward.
+The onus needs to be on the unstable person to learn how to manage or regulate their emotions as well as their “triggers,” not the other way round.
+You can’t do the work for someone else.

-People who take responsibility for their issues, like PTSD, don’t expect others to take responsibility for their issues.
+People who take responsibility for their issues, like PTSD for example, don’t expect others to take responsibility for their issues.
 It’s an integral part of healing and recovery.
 People who don’t take responsibility for their issues, usually have the unreasonable expectation that other people do so for them.
 That’s called enabling.

-If you have a personality disorder and don’t behave in the ways described here and elsewhere, that’s wonderful.
+If you have a personality disorder and don’t behave in the ways described here, that’s wonderful.
 Your family and friends are most fortunate.
 However, there’s an incredibly high percentage of personality disordered individuals who do abuse their partners and families.
 That’s the target audience.
 It’s not about you.
 Feel better?

 If not, your feelings and how you manage them (or don’t manage them) aren’t my responsibility.
 They’re your responsibility.

 That’s what’s most vexing about trigger warnings.
+Trigger warnings demand that everyone walk on eggshells.
 It’s the social mandate that we all walk on eggshells, so the emotionally unstable don’t have to deal with their uncomfortable emotions and anything else that sets them off.
 And there’s the fly in the ointment.

 Feeling bad about ourselves doesn’t feel good.
 Pretty profound, huh?
 Nevertheless, feeling bad about ourselves is often a necessary catalyst to making healthy changes.
 Walking on eggshells and trigger warnings cocoon emotionally unstable abusers from reaching a level of discomfort for change to be possible, if it’s even possible.
 It isn’t in many cases due to the nature of personality disorders.